-Nur-Sultan, Kazakhstan, 24 April 2019 – the symposium aims to address all forms of malnutrition, including stunting, obesity as well as micronutrient deficiencies by promoting a better understanding of the food system and nutrition governance in the region.
+Nur-Sultan, April 24, 2019 – the symposium aims to address all forms of malnutrition, including stunting, obesity as well as micronutrient deficiencies by promoting a better understanding of the food system and nutrition governance in the region.

 The Caucasus and Central Asia region faces the double burden of malnutrition among children and adolescents, with more than 10 per cent of children not reaching their potential height growth, while at the same time, obesity rates are rapidly increasing (by over 80 per cent since 2000).